Case Study: Bayesian Curve Fitting

 which assigns it a Gaussian prior (0 ± 1) while also instructing any BufferDict dictionary p that includes a value for p['gw(w)'] to automatically generate the corresponding value for the weight p['w'].
 This makes the weight parameter available automatically even though vegas.PDFIntegrator integrates over p['gw(w)'].
 The same strategy is used for the breadth parameter.

-The Bayesian integrals are estimated using vegas.PDFIntegrator expval, which is created from the prior.
+The Bayesian integrals are estimated using vegas.PDFIntegrator expval, which is created from the prior and the modified PDF.
 It is used to evaluate expectation values of arbitrary functions of the fit variables.
 Here it optimizes the integration variables for integrals of the prior’s PDF, but replaces that PDF with the modified PDF when evaluating expectation values.

 Note that g(p) and mod_pdf(p) are both batch integrands, with the batch index on the right (i.e., the last index).
 This significantly reduces the time required for the integrations.